Leasing & Sales RFPs

 MTA Metro-North Railroad

-The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in a license agreement for a retail unit in a freestanding building at the Purdy’s Metro-North Station, 85 Titicus Road, Purdy’s, NY
+The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in a license agreement to occupy the MTA Metro-North Railroad Purdy's Station Concession Space.

 MTA Grand Central Terminal

-The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in leasing approximately 5,158 sq. ft of retail space located on 42nd Street adjacent to the entrance to Grand Central Terminal.
+The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in leasing approximately 481 sq. ft of retail space in Grand Central Terminal.
 For more information about the offering and the Request for Proposals (RFP), please click the link below.

 Grand Central Terminal